-Christchurch-born artist Nina Oberg Humphries is a self described cultural hybrid.
-Her practise explores the contrasts between Cook Islands artefacts, performance and tradition, and western popular culture to create a visual language to represent second generation New Zealand born Pacific Islanders.
+Christchurch born artist Nina Oberg Humphries is a self described cultural hybrid.
+Her practise explores the contrasts between Cook Islands artefacts, performance, costume & tradition, and western popular culture – to create a visual language that represents second generation Pasifika – New Zealand born Pacific Islanders.

 Her grandmother Rangi Oberg was from the Cook Islands and moved to New Zealand as a 12 year old.
 “My Cook Islands grandmother was a strong community leader here in Christchurch receiving a Queen Service medal for her community work while also being a Justice of the Peace”.
 Being an active part of the Cook Islands community is something that is important to me and I get this from her.
 I do not speak Cook Islands Maori nor have I had a great deal of first hand exposure to Cook Islands culture growing up.”
 When her grandmother passed away in 2007, Oberg Humphries turned to art as a way to remain connected and learn more about her Cook Islands culture.
 She didn’t had to look too far for inspiration.
 Her mother Stephanie Oberg has a Masters in Pacific Art History and is an art curator and writer.

 “Being around artists, particularly Pacific artists was a common thing growing up, so I naturally leaned towards arts as a career.
 Pacific artists such as Michel Tuffery, Mahiriki Tangaroa and Ani O’Neill were all artists I admired growing up and still do.
 I used aspects, research and topics of their work to navigate areas of Cook Islands history and culture.”